Finishxx/todo/README.md

 ## Get started

 A Docker Compose file is provided for ease of use.
-Admittedly the Docker files were written largely by AI.
+Admittedly the Docker files were written largely by AI so quality might vary.

 ```bash
 $ docker-compose up